• Skip to primary navigation

 • Bake for 8 to 9 minutes or until edges are firm.
 Transfer cookies to a wire rack; cool.

-• In a microwave-safe bowl, combine chocolate and shortening.
-Melt for a minute and a half, stopping every 30 seconds to stir.
+• In a microwave-safe bowl, melt chocolate for 1.30 minutes, stopping every 30 seconds to stir.
 Spoon chocolate mixture into a heavy resealable plastic bag.
 Snip a small corner off the bag; drizzle chocolate over cookies.
 Let stand until chocolate sets.

 Notes